briatte/srqm/Datasets/README.md

 ## `gss2010`

-The `gss2010` dataset holds data from the U.S. General Social Survey (GSS) for year 2010:
+The `gss2010` dataset holds data from the U.S. General Social Survey (GSS) for years 2000-2010:

 > The GSS contains a standard 'core' of demographic, behavioral, and attitudinal questions, plus topics of special interest.
 Many of the core questions have remained unchanged since 1972 to facilitate time-trend studies as well as replication of earlier findings.
 <http://www3.norc.org/GSS+Website/>